-Throughout church history wonderful theological clarity has come out of divisive theological controversy.
-Just a few names and times of conflict remind us of this: Athanasius and the early church councils, Martin Luther and the Reformation, Martin Luther King and the struggle for civil rights.
-So the current controversy over sexuality should excite rather than dismay us – it is from of times of profound disagreement that our Sovereign God has often brought a return to biblical clarity in the church’s theology and practice.
+Throughout Church history wonderful theological clarity has come out of divisive theological controversy.
+Just a few names and times of conflict remind us of this: Athanasius and the early Church councils, Martin Luther and the Reformation, Martin Luther King and the struggle for civil rights.
+So, the current controversy over sexuality should excite rather than dismay us – it is from times of profound disagreement that our Sovereign God has often brought a return to biblical clarity in the Church’s theology and practice.

 To draw these two examples together: what has happened to the very idea of chastity in the church today?
 A sex-obsessed and suffering-averse church seems to have buried it; it produces the nervous sniggers that talk of sex would have a generation or two ago.
 How can we possibly ever ask anyone not to have sex and suffer as a result?

-...an exciting opportunity to rediscover and rearticulate biblical orthodoxy
+It is an exciting opportunity to rediscover and rearticulate biblical orthodoxy.

 So, rather than hoping this whole debate will go away soon (which it won’t), we need to see it as an exciting opportunity to rediscover and rearticulate biblical orthodoxy in a whole number of ways (which it is).
 Future generations could look back on us as gratefully as we look back on the eras of Athanasius, Martin Luther and Martin Luther King.